La Trobe University

 Acceptance of offer and enrolment

 Successful applicants will receive an email that will contain important information about enrolling at the University.
-This will be sent to the email address provided at application.
+This will be sent to the email address provided in the application.

-To accept your offer, you need to activate your account online and enrol in subjects.
+To accept your offer, you need to activate your account online, follow the instructions for your admission type, including ensuring you have submitted your Tax File Number and USI, then enrol in subjects.

 Note: Some courses have limited places, so to secure your place you must enrol in at least one subject (equal to 15 credit points) by the lapse date stated in your offer letter.
-Your offer will lapse if acceptance and enrolment in a subject (minimum 15 credit points) is not completed by your lapse date.
+Your offer will lapse if acceptance and enrolment in a subject (minimum 15 credit points) is not completed by the date you are advised of.

 Costs and fees

-University costs include subject fees or what you need to pay towards the overall cost of your course, a compulsory Student Services and Amenities fees, money for textbooks and equipment, and living expenses.
+University costs include subject fees or what you need to pay towards the overall cost of your course, the Student Services and Amenities fees, money for textbooks and equipment, and living expenses.

 The Government subsidises the cost of many undergraduate places for Australian students, known as Commonwealth Supported Places.

-As well as your tuition fees, you will pay a Student Services and Amenities Fee (SSAF) which covers all non-academic service costs at the university.
+As well as your tuition fees, you will pay a compulsory Student Services and Amenities Fee (SSAF) which covers all non-academic service costs provided by the university.

 If you are eligible and have provided all required information, including a verified Unique Student Identifier (USI), Tax File Number and all other relevant documents before your first subject census date, you may also be able to defer your contribution through a HELP loan program